PocketChangeJ/gwl-atacseq/README.md

 export GUIX_WORKFLOW_PATH=`pwd`/gwl-atacseq
 ```

-Create a file called `samples.txt` that contains the a line for each
+Create a file called `samples.txt` that contains a line for each
 sample that you want to analyze:

 ```